Self-Determination Theory to Improve Workplace Motivation

 Encourage feedback: You can promote the development of teams by encouraging everyone to give feedback on group dynamics and sharing the results afterwards.
 This will highlight what obstacles need overcoming to make the initiative successful and ensure everyone becomes part of a cohesive team.

-Case study: Online shoe and clothing giants Zappos’ headquarters installed one entrance and exit to force staff integration and interaction.
+Case study: Online shoe and clothing giants Zappos’ headquarters installed one entrance and exit to force employee integration and interaction.
 Moreover, they ditched the traditional password function for their computer system.
-Instead, they added a system that quizzes staff on their ability to identify images of colleagues.
+Instead, they added a system that quizzes employee on their ability to identify images of colleagues.

 Whilst it is advisable to use organisational psychology within the workplace, it is important to note that one size does not fit all.
 Therefore, you should not rely solely on one theory.
-However, it is difficult to determine what types of motivation will work for everyone.
+However, it is difficult to determine what types of motivation will work for everyone… but no one said it would be easy!

 OUR EDITOR (ELLE) RECOMMENDS